mrotame/GlobalVars/README.md

 # GlobalVars
- A way to implement global vars between classes using the environment variable "os.environ"
+ A Python library to implement global variables to be used between classes using the environment variable "os.environ"

 ## Importing
 ```